zchee/neovim-wiki/Building-Neovim.md

 make
 ```

-By default the libraries and headers are placed in `.deps/usr`, afterwards you can build Neovim using:
+By default, the libraries and headers are placed in `.deps/usr`, afterwards you can build Neovim using:

 ```
 mkdir build